maddy8498/maddy8498/README.md

 - 👋 Hi, I’m @maddy8498
-- 👀 I’m interested in ... medicine>surgery>general surgery, sometimes gaming
+- 👀 I’m interested in ... medicine>surgery>general surgery, research in the medical field, sometimes gaming
 - 🌱 I’m currently learning ... to punjabi music
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... instagram @battlefield_baymax. here